temporalio/documentation/docs/java/workflows.md

 A Workflow implementation implements a Workflow interface.
 Each time a new Workflow execution is started, a new instance of the Workflow implementation object is created.
 Then, one of the methods
-(depending on which Workflow type has been started) annotated with `@WorkflowMethod` can be invoked.
+(depending on which Workflow Type has been started) annotated with `@WorkflowMethod` can be invoked.
 As soon as this method returns, the Workflow execution is considered as completed.

 Workflow methods annotated with `@QueryMethod` and `@SignalMethod` can be invoked during a Workflow's execution.